 Specifically, this area will offer much-needed space for the following:

 - agronomic research plots

 - precision agricultural research plots

 - additional in-ground garden demonstration and production plots for crops requiring larger space (sweet corn, pumpkins, squash, melons, etc.)

 - tree and shrub nursery (for campus grounds)

 - other outdoor ag and environmental science-related demonstration gardens and plots

-Individuals interested in supporting this project are encouraged to contact the Morningside College Office of Institutional Advancement.
+Individuals interested in supporting this project are encouraged to contact the Morningside University Office of Institutional Advancement.
 You are also invited to see the proposal for the Ag Center.